Jbleezy/BO2-Reimagined/README.md

 * Ends the game

 ## Maps
-* All locations can be played on Survival and Grief game modes
+* All locations can be played on all game modes
 * All quests can be completed with any amount of players
 * All quests give players all perks on completion
 * All quests play a song on completion after ending the current round